steemit/devportal/_tutorials-recipes/using-hivemind.md

 $ hive sync
 ```

-You can also check the status of your synced database
+You can also check the status of your synced database.

 ```bash
 $ hive status